roshmadosh/movierecs-microservices/README.md

 **Note**: All POST requests must be in snake case.

 ### Keycloak Configuration
 While the `realm-export.json` contains most of the auth server's configuration, you must still create a user in the `movierecs-realm` with the `realm-admin` role assigned.
-Note that `Frontend URL` is set to `localhost:8080` to allow tokens from port-mapped docker endpoint to pass authentication filter.
+Note that `Frontend URL` is set to `localhost:8080` to allow tokens issued from port-mapped docker endpoint passes authentication filter.

 ### Service Discovery Microservice